Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Cleaving Models

 \subsection{Multiple trait $T$-model}

 We now extend the $T$-model to a model that allows for several species of microorganisms feeding on the same cellulose.
 Specifically, we introduce populations $n^i$, with $i\in\{1,...M\}$, equipped with different traits $x^i$; throughout this section, we use superscripts to distinguish traits.
-We assume that Mechanism 2 is used by each population to cleave off cellobiose, while the different populations have different masses and rates for the various actions.
+We assume that Mechanism 2 is used by each population to cleave off cellobiose, while the different populations have different rates for the various actions.

-As in the $T$-model, we assume that microorganism $n_i$ produces exoglucanases enzymes $e_1^i$ that make landing sites, and endoglucanases enzymes $e_2^i$ that cleave off cellobiose from the cellulose chains.
+As in the $T$-model, we assume that microorganism $n_i$ produces endoglucanases enzymes $e_1^i$ that make landing sites, and exoglucanases enzymes $e_2^i$ that cleave off cellobiose from the cellulose chains.
 In analogy with \eqref{Tsyst}$_{1,2}$, we suppose that the enzymes $e_1^i$, $e_2^i$ are produced by the microorganism $n_i$ and degrade with fixed rates.
 This gives the equations

 where $b_1^i$, $b_2^i$ and $d_1^i$, $d_2^i$ are, respectively, the enzyme generation and death rates, $i\in \{1,...M\}$.

 Next, for simplicity we will not differentiate between landing sites created by the enzymes of different species.
 In other words, the landing sites made by $e_1^i$ are allowed to be used by any enzyme $e_2^j$ for all $j$.
 Then, following Mechanism $2$, and neglecting saturation effects, we assume that enzymes $e_1^i$ make landing sites on the cellulose $\varrho$ with the rate